Park Ji-hoon: 2017–2018: Produce 101 and Wanna One

-2019: Solo Debut, First Asia Tour, and Return to Acting
+2019: Solo debut, first Asian tour, and return to acting

-After Wanna One's disbandment on December 31, 2018, Park Jihoon started his solo career with Maroo Entertainment and he held his first ever fanmeeting 'PARK JIHOON 2019 ASIA FAN MEETING [FIRST EDITION]' on February 9 at Kyunghee University Grand Peace Palace in Seoul, followed by fanmeets in Taipei (March 2), Thailand (March 9), Philippines (March 15), Hong Kong (March 23), Macau (March 30) and Japan (April 10).

 On March 26, Park released his debut EP as a soloist, O'Clock, with the lead single "L.O.V.E".
 Park Jihoon took his first-ever solo music show win with his debut album "L.O.V.E" on KBS Music Bank on April 5, 2019.
 The same month, Park was cast in JTBC's historical drama Flower Crew: Joseon Marriage Agency, which was aired on September 16.
 Park received praise for his great acting skills and got many positive reviews for his first drama since the start of his career as a soloist.
 Park Jihoon, topping the list, ranked No. 1 in drama cast hot topic for 8 consecutive weeks (Good Data – Drama Actors Category and Racoi ranking) on his Flower Crew drama airing (2 months).

-In December 2019, Park Jihoon kicked off his solo fan-meeting tour, titled "FANCON ASIA TOUR".
-Beginning in South Korea, the tour was set to span cities in several countries including Seoul, Hyogo & Tokyo, Macau, Bangkok, Taipei and Jakarta.

 On December 4, Park released his second EP, 360, and its lead single of the same name.

-2020: Love Revolution, 1st Studio Album, and First Solo Concert
+2020: Love Revolution, first studio album, and first solo concert

 Park returned with his third EP, The W, with the title track "Wing", on May 26.
 Park Jihoon made several appearances on radio shows for his 'The W' promotion including Cool FM KBS Radio Show, SBS Cultwo Radio Show, Noon Hope Radio Show and Sung Woon Late Night Radio Show.

 Park Jihoon took his first lead role in the Kakao M's web drama Love Revolution, an adaptation of the popular webtoon of the same name.
 The drama aired from September 1 to December 27, 2020.
 The first episode of Love Revolution surpassed a million views in one day on KakaoTV and was No. 1 on the Top 10 weekly videos.
 The first five episodes have also achieved the million milestone.
 Park's popularity rose with viewers and critics praising his acting skills.
 The song "Midnight" was recorded and released by Park Jihoon as part of the drama's soundtrack.

 On November 4, Park released his first studio album, Message, with the title track "Gotcha".

 Park Jihoon held his first ever online solo concert titled "Message" on December 13.